 While the 4K UHD resolution looks sharp even on 42″ sized screens, LG’s W-OLED panels use an RWBG subpixel layout, which causes minor fringing on small text and fine details, but it’s not noticeable in games and videos.

-The LG OLED42C3 also has a wide 98% DCI-P3 gamut coverage for rich colors and 178° viewing angles, which means that the image remains flawless regardless of the angle you’re looking at it.
+The LG OLED42C4 also has a wide 98% DCI-P3 gamut coverage for rich colors and 178° viewing angles, which means that the image remains flawless regardless of the angle you’re looking at it.

 Finally, the TV uses LG’s WebOS 23 for smooth navigation through streaming apps and you get the Magic Remote controller.
 Other features include various picture presets, 21:9 and 32:9 Wide Aspect Ratio, Black Stabilizer, Google and Alexa voice assistance and even Dolby Vision support.

-Check out our LG OLED42C3 review for more details.
+Check out our LG OLED42C3 review for more details, which is basically the same TV but with a lower 120Hz refresh rate.

 Design & Connectivity